thunderk/spacetac/README.md

 If you want to build on your computer, clone the repository, then run:

     ./spacetac install    # Install dependencies
-    ./spacetac test       # Run unit tests
+    ./spacetac run build  # Build the final JS ./spacetac run pack   # Pack the images and sounds ./spacetac test       # Run unit tests
     ./spacetac start      # Start development server, and open game in web browser

-After making changes to sources, you need to recompile:

-    ./spacetac run build

 ## Credits